Vaida12345/Essentials/README.md

 # The Essentials

-This package provides a collection of essential structures.
-This package is imported and exposed by all Stratum packages.
+This package provides a collection of essential structures & extensions by highly integrating the Foundation and Swift with the shipped frameworks on Apple platforms.

-The philosophy is to provide functionalities of which Swift might lack.

 ## Getting Started